Hieromon/AutoConnect/README.md

 ## Change log

 ### [1.1.0] Oct.
 15, 2019
-- Supprts static IPs with the 'Configure new AP' menu. (issue #132)
+- Supports static IPs with the 'Configure new AP' menu. (issue #132)
 - Fixed compilation error that no member named 'printTo' with ArduinoJson 5.

 ### [1.0.3] Sept.
 30, 2019